cppalliance/safe-cpp/proposal/draft.md

 The [unsafe type qualifier](#the-unsafe-type-qualifier) is a powerful mechanism for incorporating legacy code into new, safe templates.
 But propagating the qualifier through all template parameters may be too permissive.
 C++ templates won't be expecting the `unsafe` qualifier, and it may break dependencies.
 Functions that are explicitly instantiated won't have `unsafe` instantiations, and that would cause link errors.
 It may be prudent to get some usage experience, and limit this type qualifier to being deduced only by type template parameters with a certain token, eg `typename T?`.
 That way, `typename T+?` would become a common incantation for containers: create template lifetime parameters for this template parameter _and_ deduce the unsafe qualifier for it.

-### Exempted calls

-In order to be more accommodating of mixing unsafe with safe code, the unsafe qualifier has very liberal transitive properties.
+To be more accommodating when mixing unsafe with safe code, the unsafe qualifier has very liberal transitive properties.
 A function invoked with an unsafe-qualified object or argument, or a constructor that initializes an unsafe type, are _exempted calls_.
-When performing overload resolution for exempted calls, function parameters of candidates become unsafe qualified.
-This permits copy initialization of
+When performing overload resolution for exempted calls, function parameters of candidates become unsafe type qualified.
+This permits copy initialization of function arguments into parameter types when any argument is unsafe qualified.
+The intent is to make deployment of the `unsafe` token more strategic: use it less often but make it more impactful.
+It's not helpful to dilute its potency with many trivial _unsafe-block_ operations.

-TODO

 ### _using-unsafe-declaration_